Skip to main content

 How long does a VA mesothelioma claim take?

 VA mesothelioma claims typically take 3 to 6 months to process, though some are expedited due to the serious nature of the illness.
 The VA has processes for expediting claims for veterans with terminal conditions.
+See our step-by-step VA disability application guide for tips on avoiding delays.
 If a claim is denied, veterans can appeal through the VA appeals process or seek assistance from a Veterans Service Organization or an experienced mesothelioma attorney.

 What compensation is available for veterans with mesothelioma?

 Veterans with mesothelioma may be eligible for multiple sources of compensation: VA disability compensation (100% rating provides over $3,900 per month), VA healthcare at no cost, DIC for surviving family members, asbestos trust fund claims (over $30 billion available across 60+ trusts), and personal injury lawsuits with average settlements of $1 million to $1.4 million.
+Use our compensation estimator to get a personalized estimate.
 Veterans should pursue all available sources simultaneously to maximize their total recovery.

 This page was last reviewed and updated on by the legal and medical team at Danziger & De Llano, LLP.